tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists.md

 So here I am.
 Sitting behind the steering wheel of my car in the ER parking lot.
 I don’t know what to do next.
 Do I go inside and let Emma out?
 Should I go find Ryan?
 I don’t know what to do.

 If you don’t hear from me again, it means something awful has happened.
-And if that’s the case, let the police know that James Kilrea the ER nurse from Riverside General is probably dead — or worse.
+And if that’s the case, let the police know that James, the ER nurse from Riverside General is probably dead — or worse.